vyiyao/coredocs_yyy/README.md

 Quick Start
 -----------

-Start contributing to .NET Core documentation using the following steps:
+Start contributing to .NET Core documentation using the following steps 123:

 1. Clone the repo:
    ```